 PPF is really good at protecting a car paint surface.
 But it will not protect against vehicle accidents, sharp objects (like knives), bullets, fire, and acids.
 Gasoline will also eat away at PPF fairly easily.

 As you can see, there is a lot of info above to absorb.
 Picking the right product to keep your paint protected really breaks down to “dollars and sense.”
 If you opt for car wax, you’ll spend a lot of time and sweat equity applying, removing, and repeating this process every six weeks.
 Same thing with paint sealants, except it’s every six months.
 For many car owners, this just doesn’t make sense.

 However, PPF tends to be too expensive for many car owners.
 Or, since they keep the vehicle outdoors, it doesn’t make sense because it can damage quickly with excessive exposure to sunlight.

-When you break it down to ‘making sense’ – using a high-quality ceramic coating like AvalonKing’s Armor Shield IX is the most practical solution.
-However, before you make the leap of faith, take time to review what other consumers like you think, how it’ reviewed by experts, and determine whether you feel comfortable with the prep and installation work.
+When you break it down, using a high-quality ceramic coating like AvalonKing’s Armor Shield IX is the most practical solution.
+However, before you make the leap of faith, take time to review what other consumers like you think, how it’s been rated by experts, and determine whether you feel comfortable with the prep and installation work.

 If you enjoyed this article, then you'll love AvalonKing's automotive care products for Do-It-Yourselfers.
 We create "No B.S. products" for an affordable price.
 And the best part, we treat our customers like family, so if you have any questions or just looking to chat about cars, we're only an email or call away.
 Check out our homepage here.